python/mypy/docs/source/command_line.rst

 Enabling incomplete/experimental features
 *****************************************

-.. option:: --enable-incomplete-feature {PreciseTupleTypes, NewGenericSyntax, InlineTypedDict}
+.. option:: --enable-incomplete-feature {PreciseTupleTypes, InlineTypedDict}

     Some features may require several mypy releases to implement, for example due to their complexity, potential for backwards incompatibility, or